ryaa/ionic3-multi-level-select/README.md

 export class AppModule {}
 ```

-You may also need to import the `MultiLevelSelectHelpers` in the `app.module.ts` and the page that requires the helper to prepare the data to be consumed by the multi-level-select component (see below):
+You may also need to import/add the `MultiLevelSelectHelpers` in the `app.module.ts` and the page that requires the helper to transform and prepare the data to be consumed by the multi level select component (see below):

-Add the component to the page that requires the multi-level-select component:
+Add the component to the page that requires the multi-level-select component
 ```html
 <ion-item>
     <ion-label>Control Label</ion-label>